alfmep/libujson/README.md

 }
 ```
 ### Escaping/unescaping string values
 When parsing a JSON document, the parser will unescape any escape sequence in the string before assigning the string value to the ujson::jvalue instance.
-All methods in class ujson::jvalue that operates of strings will assume the strings to be unescaped, and will neither escape nor unescape them.
+All methods in class ujson::jvalue that operates on strings will assume the strings to be unescaped, and will neither escape nor unescape them.
 The only exception is method `describe()` that will print strings escaped when needed and enclosed by double quotes, since that method always returns a valid JSON document.

 #### Utility functions to escape/unescape strings
 Most of the times there is no need to escape or unescape JSON strings since the parser and method jvalue::describe() takes care of it for us.
 But there are utility functions used to escape and unescape strings if the need arises:
 ```
-// A string that has a newline character that will be JSON escaped in the returned string std::string escped_str = ujson::escape("Line One\nLine two.");
+// A string that has a newline character that will be JSON escaped in the returned string std::string escaped_str = ujson::escape("Line One\nLine two.");
 ```
 and:
 ```
-// A string with a JSON escaped newline that will be unescaped in the returned string: std::string unescped_str = ujson::unescape("Line One\\nLine two.");
+// A string with a JSON escaped newline that will be unescaped in the returned string: std::string unescaped_str = ujson::unescape("Line One\\nLine two.");
 ```